tonysm/importmap-laravel/README.md

 ## Dependency Maintenance Commands

 Maintaining a healthy dependency list can be tricky.
-Here's a couple of commands to help you with this task.
+Here are a couple of commands to help you with this task.

 ### Outdated Dependencies